A Voice in the Dark (comics): Reception

 Critical reception for A Voice in the Dark has been predominantly positive and a reviewer for the Salt Lake City Weekly wrote that "A comic book this well-written and capably drawn is an achievement for any creator, but the tenacity required to launch a comic book you drew with a pencil between your teeth is nothing short of amazing."
-Reviewers for Ain't It Cool News and Crave Online echoed similar sentiments, and Ain't It Cool News recommended the series highly.
+Reviewers for Ain't It Cool News and CraveOnline echoed similar sentiments, and Ain't It Cool News recommended the series highly.
 Comics Bulletin reviewed issue seven of the series and commented that I don't think people realize what an important book A Voice In The Dark has grown to become in the space of just seven issues.
 It plays with taboos, from relatively tame consensual bondage kink, to the mix of violence and sexuality, to the depiction of female leads in fiction, to heteronormative stereotypes about the female figure and beauty, to just what the hell is going on in the minds of our Gen Y Millennials these days.